jaysylvester/citizen/README.md

 ### Initializing citizen and starting the web server

-The start.js file in your app directory can be as simple as this:
+Import the server and start your app:

     // start.js

-    import citizen from 'citizen'
+    import { server } from 'citizen'

-    global.app = citizen

-    app.server.start()
+    server.start()

-Run start.js from the command line:
+Run from the terminal:

     $ node start.js